nananananate/guatemala-missions/index.md

 Hi, I'm Nathaniel Louis Tisuela, and I will be going on missions with AMI International to Cobán, Guatemala.
 Here, you can find ways to support our team and stay up to date on my preparation!
 I appreciate your prayers and monetary support 😊.

-{% include button.html text="Support me" icon="donation" link="https://churchofsouthland.ccbchurch.com/goto/forms/681/responses/new" color="#0366d6" %}
+{% include button.html text="Support me" icon="donation" link="https://churchofsouthland.ccbchurch.com/goto/forms/681/responses/new" color="#0366d6" %}{% include button.html text="My letter" icon="letter" link="./assets/pdfs/support-letter.pdf" color="#5232E3" %}

 ## Dear friends and family,